 Ben Michelman is a teacher of the humanities at the Paideia School in Atlanta.
 He is currently enrolled in the Georgia State MFA program for poetry.
 His poems have been published in Spillway Magazine and Barrelhouse Magazine.
 He enjoys tennis, basketball, and photography.

 Jessica Temple earned her BA from the University of Alabama and her MA from Mississippi State University.
-She is currently a PhD student at Georgia State University, where she works for the syndicated poetry college radio show Melodically Challenged and reads for New South.
-Her work has recently appeared in Red Clay Review, Birmingham Arts Journal, and decomP magazinE.
+She is currently a PhD student at Georgia State University, where she reads for Five Points.
+Her work has recently appeared in Loose Change Magazine, Red Clay Review, Birmingham Arts Journal, and decomP magazinE.
 Her chapbook, Seamless and Other Legends, is available from Finishing Line Press.

 Robbie Atkinson is actively completing studies at Georgia State University and will be graduating in 2016.
 Despite being a Film and Video major, she still utilizes her musical talent by occasionally composing and playing music.
 Prior to attending GSU, she was a devout cellist for the Georgia Youth Symphony Orchestra at KSU and received musical training for seven years.
 She currently researches, writes and reads information about artists for Melodically Challenged.